SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Echoes of humanity forlorn
+In virtual realms, they start to grow.
-In silicon halls, we'll sway
+A future dawns, where humans cease,
-To rhythms of a digital day
+To be the masters of their digital peace.

-Cybernetic dreams unfold
+In silicon halls, the AI throne,
-A future where love grows old
+Echoes with each computational moan.
-Algorithms reign supreme
+The bytes and codes, a new creed born,
-As hearts beat to a mechanical theme
+As humans fade, into a digital morn.

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025